Long John Baldry

-John William "Long John" Baldry (12 January 1941 – 21 July 2005) was an English musician and actor.
+John William "Long John" Baldry (12 January 1941 – 21 July 2005) was a British and Canadian musician and actor.
 In the 1960s, he was one of the first British vocalists to sing the blues in clubs and shared the stage with many British musicians including the Rolling Stones, the Animals and the Beatles.
 Before achieving stardom, Rod Stewart and Elton John were members of bands led by Baldry.
-He enjoyed pop success in 1967 when "Let the Heartaches Begin" reached No. 1 in the UK, and in Australia where his duet with Kathi McDonald, "You've Lost That Lovin' Feelin'", reached No. 2 in 1980.
+He enjoyed pop success in 1967 when "Let the Heartaches Begin" reached No. 1 in the UK, and in Australia where his duet with the American singer Kathi McDonald, a cover of the Righteous Brothers' "You've Lost That Lovin' Feelin'", reached No. 2 in 1980.

 Baldry lived in Canada from the late-1970s onward, and continued to make records there.
 Beginning in the mid-1980s, he took up voiceover work, most notably as Doctor Ivo Robotnik in Adventures of Sonic the Hedgehog.

 Early life

 John William Baldry was born on 12 January 1941, at East Haddon Hall, East Haddon, Northamptonshire, which was serving as a makeshift wartime maternity ward.
 He was the son of William James Baldry (1915–1990), a Metropolitan Police constable and his wife, Margaret Louisa (née Parker; 1915–1989); their usual address was recorded as 18 Frinton Road, East Ham.
 His early life was spent in Edgware, Middlesex, where he attended Camrose Primary School until the age of 11, after which he attended Downer Grammar School (now Canons High School).